BYU-CS-260/AWS-Setup/README.md

+During this class, you will be developing web applications that people throughout the world (like your Mom) to be able to see.
+In order to do this, we will be using a cloud based web server to serve your applications.
+First you will set up your AWS account, then you will create a web server through Cloud9.
+Use the following tutorial to set things up.
+1. [Set up your AWS account](a

 6. Now you want to create a web server with Cloud9 so that your Mom can see your amazing web pages.
 [Sign into the AWS console](https://signin.aws.amazon.com/) as the Root User.
 ![](images/root.png)